tanyouliang95/fleet-adapter-tutorial/README.md

 * `make -j4`

 This should be sufficient to build the `rmf-editor` locally in the `external` folder.
 The executable is found in `/external/build/src/rmf-editor/rmf-editor`.

+## Running rmf-editor
+The following steps may be necessary until `rmf-editor` is more developed.
+* `cd external/src/rmf-editor`.
+We need to run the executable from the `rmf-editor` source folder.
+* `../../build/src/rmf-editor/rmf-editor`.
+Run the executable.
+* `cp external/src/waypoint-mapping/maze.png external/src/rmf-editor`.
+The map png file needs to be in the `rmf-editor` source folder.

+## Introduction
+The `rmf-editor`is a top-down editor that allows the annotation of maps.
+There are two functions of the editor.
+The first function is to specify the "traffic lanes", which are shared amongst all fleets operating in this area.
+The second function is to allow the automatic generation of a gazebo world by transforming annotations into their corresponding (3D) gazebo counterparts.
+This is useful when we do not have a gazebo world of the are, but we have a 2D planar map.

+We will focus on the first function in this tutorial, since we conviniently already have a world to work with.